Manhattan Project: Gaseous diffusion

 The most promising but also the most challenging method of isotope separation was gaseous diffusion.
 Graham's law states that the rate of effusion of a gas is inversely proportional to the square root of its molecular mass, so in a box containing a semi-permeable membrane and a mixture of two gases, the lighter molecules will pass out of the container more rapidly than the heavier molecules.
-The gas leaving the container is somewhat enriched in the lighter molecules, while the residual gas is somewhat depleted.
 The idea was that such boxes could be formed into a cascade of pumps and membranes, with each successive stage containing a slightly more enriched mixture.
 Research into the process was carried out at Columbia University by a group that included Harold Urey, Karl P. Cohen, and John R. Dunning.

 In November 1942 the Military Policy Committee approved the construction of a 600-stage gaseous diffusion plant.
 On 14 December, M. W. Kellogg accepted an offer to construct the plant, which was codenamed K-25.
-A cost plus fixed-fee contract was negotiated, eventually totaling $2.5 million.
-A separate corporate entity called Kellex was created for the project, headed by Percival C. Keith, one of Kellogg's vice presidents.
+A separate corporate entity called Kellex was created for the project.
 The process faced formidable technical difficulties.
-The highly corrosive gas uranium hexafluoride would have to be used, as no substitute could be found, and the motors and pumps would have to be vacuum tight and enclosed in inert gas.
-The biggest problem was the design of the barrier, which would have to be strong, porous and resistant to corrosion by uranium hexafluoride.
-The best choice for this seemed to be nickel.
+The highly corrosive gas uranium hexafluoride had to be used as no substitute could be found, and the motors and pumps had to be vacuum tight and enclosed in inert gas.
+The biggest problem was the design of the barrier, which had to be strong, porous and resistant to corrosion.
 Edward Adler and Edward Norris created a mesh barrier from electroplated nickel.
-A six-stage pilot plant was built at Columbia to test the process, but the Norris-Adler prototype proved to be too brittle.
+A six-stage pilot plant was built at Columbia to test the process, but the prototype proved to be too brittle.
 A rival barrier was developed from powdered nickel by Kellex, the Bell Telephone Laboratories and the Bakelite Corporation.
 In January 1944, Groves ordered the Kellex barrier into production.